On a multivariate copula-based dependence measure and its estimation: Copulas and linkages

 \end{prop} \begin{proof} Without loss of generality we may consider $j=1$.
 Using disintegration and change of coordinates as well as applying Lemma \ref{lem::MKLinkage} and Lemma \ref{lem:simplified} yields {

 } which completes the proof. \end{proof}

-The conditional independence property in equation \eqref{simplified} may seem far to restrictive to be of any practical relevance.
-The following examples, however, show that both, the family of empirical copulas (multilinear extensions) and the class of completely dependent copulas (according to \cite[Definition 1]{sanchez2015}) satisfy equation \eqref{simplified}, implying that the family of copulas satisfying equation \eqref{simplified} is dense in $(\mathcal{C}^\rho, d_\infty)$.
+The conditional independence property in Eq. \eqref{simplified} may seem far to restrictive to be of any practical relevance.
+The following examples, however, show that both, the family of {empirical multilinear copulas} and the class of completely dependent copulas (according to \cite[Definition 1]{sanchez2015}) satisfy Eq. \eqref{simplified}, implying that the family of copulas satisfying Eq. \eqref{simplified} is dense in $(\mathcal{C}^\rho, d_\infty)$.

 \begin{exam} Suppose that $(\boldsymbol{X}_1,Y_1) \ldots, (\boldsymbol{X}_n,Y_n)$ is a sample from $C \in \mathcal{C}^\rho$ and let $\hat{C}_n$ denote the resulting empirical copula obtained via multilinear interpolation of the subcopula (see, for instance, \cite{genest2017}).
-Since every $\rho$-dimensional empirical copula is universally simplified (see \cite[Theorem 7.1]{vinepaper}), equation \eqref{simplified} is obviously satisfied and Proposition \ref{prop:condIndep} directly yields
+Since every $\rho$-dimensional empirical {multilinear} copula is universally simplified (see \cite[Theorem 7.1]{vinepaper}), Eq. \eqref{simplified} is obviously satisfied and Proposition \ref{prop:condIndep} directly yields

 for all $(\boldsymbol{x}, y) \in \mathbb{I}^\rho$.